tomkerkhove/microservices-with-azure-api-management/docs/meet-codito.md

 Use a phased-migration approach to reduce complexity and risk

 Microservices are a journey:
-Split the monolith into multiple smaller services
+1. Split the monolith into multiple smaller services
-Ship them as individual containers
+2. Ship them as individual containers

-Use as much PaaS as you can, until you need more control.
+Use as much PaaS as you can, until you need more control:

-Azure App Services & Azure Integration Services are a good starting point.
+- Azure App Services & Azure Integration Services are a good starting point.

-Easily port your application to Azure Kubernetes Service, if you need more control.
+- Easily port your same application to Azure Kubernetes Service, if you need more control.